esa/pykep/doc/sphinx/examples/ex5.rst

 for the optimizer, but it does require added domain knowledge.

-In the particular instance constructed in the example, we have an Earth-Venus-Earth transfer with a Venus intermediate fly-by. he selected launch windows is 2016-2017, the launch hyperbolic velocity is 2.5 km/s and the allowed time of flight is in [0.5,3] years.
+In the particular instance constructed in the example, we have an Earth-Venus-Earth transfer with a Venus intermediate fly-by.
+The selected launch windows is 2016-2017, the launch hyperbolic velocity is 2.5 km/s and the allowed time of flight is in [0.5,3] years.

 To solve such a global optimization problem, we use jDE, a self-adaptive version of differential evolution and the generalized migration operator, thus computing the solution in eight paralel threads.